sankeer28/Gemini-Homework-Helper/README.md

 https://github.com/sankeer28/Gemini-Homework-Helper/assets/112449287/b6a53b35-7376-468e-ad00-d9249f236e59

 ## Note
 This project is for educational purposes only.
-Please use it responsibly.
+All safety features have been set to the minimum, Please use it responsibly.
 - [API documentation for Web-based use](https://ai.google.dev/tutorials/get_started_web)